-When starting SQL Server, a WMI error containing the phrase "not implemented [0x80004001]" may indicate that SQL Server 2005 is not installed on the target computer.
+When starting SQL Server, a WMI error containing the phrase "not implemented [0x80004001]" may indicate that SQL Server is not installed on the target computer.

-□ Change History

-Release History

-SQL Server 2005 Service Pack 1 New content:

-Added a note about changing the account name on a clustered service.

-© 2006 Microsoft Corporation.
-All rights reserved.

 SQL Server Properties (Service Tab)

-SQL Server Configuration Manager Help > SQL Server 2005 Services >
+SQL Server Configuration Manager Help > SQL Server 2008 Services >

 Use the Service tab on the MSSQLSERVER Properties dialog box to view or specify the following options.

 Binary Path

 Lists the location of the program files used by this service.

 Error Control

-1 indicates SERVICE\ERROR\NORMAL.
+1 indicates SERVICE_ERROR_NORMAL.
 If the service fails to start during computer start up, the startup program logs the error and displays a pop-up message box but continues the startup operation.
 This value cannot be changed.

 Exit Code

 When an error occurs, the error number appears in this box.
 Use this number to troubleshoot failures by searching for the number in the Microsoft Knowledge Base or provide the number to your technical support staff.

 Host Name

 Displays the name of the computer or cluster running the Microsoft SQL Server service.

 Name

 Indicates the display name of the service.

 Process ID

 Displays the Windows process ID.

 Service Type

 Displays the type of service provided to calling processes.
 SQL Server installs several services.

 Start Mode

 Set this service to the following choices:

 - Manual: This service does not automatically start when the computer starts.
 You must start the service using SQL Server Configuration Manager, or some other tool.

 - Automatic: This service attempts to start when this computer starts.

 - Disabled: This service cannot be started.

 State

 Indicates whether this service is running, stopped, or disabled. "..." indicates a state change is pending.

-SQL Server Configuration Manager Help

-SQL Server Properties (Advanced Tab)
+SQL Server Properties (FILESTREAM Tab)